EttusResearch/uhd/host/docs/rfnoc/rfnoc_fpga.md

 ### Control-Plane Capabilities

 - The control plane is transaction based.
 RFNoC has pre-defined transactions like reads, writes and sleeps, but it is possible to add more transactions (advanced).
-Transactions have a bit width of 32 bits and each transaction has a 20-bit address and a payload of up to eight 32-bit data words.
+Transactions have a bit width of 32 bits and each transaction has a 20-bit address and a payload of up to fifteen 32-bit data words.

 - Transactions are blocking and have an optional execution status.